rootsongjc/kubernetes-handbook/content/en/about/_index.md

 ### Introduction

-Jimmy Song(宋净超) is a developer advocate worked for [Ant Group](http://antfin.com/) , [CNCF Ambassador](https://www.cncf.io/people/ambassadors/) , co-founder of [ServiceMesher community](https://www.servicemesher.com/) and [Cloud Native Community](https://cloudnative.to/en).
+Jimmy Song(宋净超) is a developer advocate at [Tetrate](https://tetrate.io), [CNCF Ambassador](https://www.cncf.io/people/ambassadors/) , co-founder of [ServiceMesher community](https://www.servicemesher.com/) and [Cloud Native Community](https://cloudnative.to/en).
 He is an outstanding translator, author and producer of PHEI.
 Early adopters and evangelis of Kubernetes and Istio.

 ### Publications